Kinga Surma

-Kinga Surma (born ca. 1987/1988 in Poland) is a Canadian politician who is the Ontario Minister of Infrastructure since June 18, 2021.
+Kinga Surma (born c.
+1987/1988 in Poland) is a Canadian politician and the Ontario Minister of Infrastructure since June 18, 2021.
 She represents the riding of Etobicoke Centre in the Legislative Assembly of Ontario as a member of the Progressive Conservative Party.
-She previously served as the Ontario's first Associate Minister of Transportation (Ontario) (GTA).
+She previously served as Ontario's first Associate Minister of Transportation.
 In the cabinet shuffle announced on June 18, 2021, she was promoted to the position of Minister of Infrastructure.

-Early life
+Early life and education

-Surma was born in Poland and moved with her family to Canada when she was four years old, and was raised in Ottawa.
+Surma was born in Poland and moved with her family to Canada when she was four years old.
+She was raised in Ottawa.

-Surma attended the University of Guelph majoring in Public Policy & Administration, and spent a year in France studying Economics.
+Surma attended the University of Guelph where she studied Public Policy, Business and Commerce.
+She spent a year in France studying Economics.
 After graduation, Surma relocated to Toronto.

-Career
+Political career

 Surma worked for former Toronto City Councillor Peter Milczyn, and at the same time was the President for the Etobicoke-Lakeshore Progressive Conservative Party of Ontario (PC) riding association.
 Surma worked on the Etobicoke—Lakeshore 2013 by-election for PC candidate.
-Following the election she was fired from her job with at Toronto City Hall.
+Following the election she was fired from her job at Toronto City Hall.

+2014 Toronto Municipal Election

 Surma ran for City Councillor in Ward 5 in the 2014 Toronto municipal election and placed second with 13.9% of the vote.

+2018 Ontario General Election

 Surma won the contested PC nomination in the riding of Etobicoke Centre in November 2016.
 It was alleged that then former City Councillor Doug Ford intimidated her opponent in favour of Surma.
-Further controversies regarding the election followed, as Ford was accused of breaking party rules by purchasing party memberships to secure voters for the election of Surma.
+Further controversies regarding the election followed as Ford was accused of breaking party rules by purchasing party memberships to secure voters for the election of Surma.
 This came after the release of an audio recording of Ford recruiting members with Surma, claiming memberships are free despite voting being only open to party members who pay a membership fee.
 PC party chair Walied Soliman cleared Ford of wrongdoing in 2018.

-Surma ran in the 2018 Ontario general election, and won her riding of Etobicoke Centre with 42.67% of the vote.
+Surma ran in the 2018 Ontario general election and won her riding of Etobicoke Centre with 42.67% of the vote.